-A Principal/Designate shall consider whether to suspend a student if the Principal/Designate believes that the student has engaged in any of the following activities while at school, at a school-related activity or event and/or in other circumstances where engaging in the activity will have an impact on the school climate:
+A principal shall consider whether to suspend a student in Grades 4 to 12, if the principal believes that the student has engaged in any of the following activities while at school, at a school-related activity or event and/or in other circumstances where engaging in the activity will have an impact on the school climate:

 - 1. Uttering a threat to inflict serious bodily harm on another person. - 2.
 Possessing alcohol, illegal drugs, or cannabis, unless the student is a medical cannabis user - 3.
 Being under the influence of alcohol, illegal drugs or cannabis, unless the student is a medical cannabis user. - 4.
 Swearing at a teacher or at another person in a position of authority. - 5.
 Committing an act of vandalism that causes extensive damage to school property at the student's school or to property located on the premises of the student's school. - 6.
-Bullying.

-- 7. Medical Immunization. - 8.
-Any other activity that, under a policy of the Board, is an activity for which a Principal/Designate may suspend a student to be contrary to the Board or school Code of Conduct: - Habitual neglect of duty, - Use of profane vulgar, or improper language, - Conduct injurious to the physical or mental well-being of any member of the school community. - Conduct injurious to the moral tone of the school, - Persistent opposition to authority, - Smoking and/or vaping (i.e., e-cigarettes) and any other use of a tobacco product.
+Bullying, including cyber-bullying. - 7.
+Medical Immunization. - 8.
+Any other activity that, under a policy of the Board, is an activity for which a principal may suspend a student to be contrary to the Board Code of Conduct: - Habitual neglect of duty, - Use of profane vulgar, or improper language, - Conduct injurious to the physical or mental well-being of any member of the school community. - Conduct injurious to the moral tone of the school, - Persistent opposition to authority, - Smoking and/or vaping (i.e., e-cigarettes) and any other use of a tobacco product.

-ACTIVITIES LEADING TO SUSPENSION
+ACTIVITIES LEADING TO SUSPENSION AND POSSIBLE EXPULSION